top of page

 Kid in trouble

-The tone of these phone calls is one of panic, urgency, and need to act quickly.
+The tone of these phone calls is usually one of panic, urgency, and need to act quickly.
 All this pressure is designed to reduce your ability to think and process information clearly.

 The demands from the "lawyer" or "kid" is to make a bail payment using methods that are irreversible.
 That could be a casual payment platform like Venmo or Zelle.
 It could be via gift cards.
 It could be via cash deposit at a Bitcoin ATM.
+Stop right there.

 It's all the more convincing because you can actually talk to your kid in real time on the phone.
 Your kid knows your name, where you live, and other readily public information.

 How does that work?
 The scammer is listening to the call.
 When you ask your kid what happened, the scammer types in their reply into a generative A.I. program that immediately spits out audio, perfectly impersonating your kid.
+The A.I. tools might even generate convincing dialog automatically.

 Corporate compromise

 Using similar techniques, a bad actor may use A.I. tools to impersonate an executive, in order to trick a company employee, such as an executive assistant, into divulging sensitive information.
+The fake-boss calls might not be urgent in nature or any emergency.
+Could be just simply trying to trick you into giving up sensitive info.

 Fraudulent Promotion or Endorsement